NikhilNarayana/Melee-YouTube-Uploader/README.md

 # Melee-YouTube-Uploader
 A YouTube Uploader for my Melee recordings

 A modified version of FRC-YouTube-Uploader for Super Smash Bros.
-Melee.
+Melee and Super Smash Bros.
+Ultimate.

 **IMPORTANT NOTE**